EvanZhong0726/Bank-Simulator/README.md

 # Bank Simulator

-A bank simulator built in Java that allows users to perform a series of banking actions, including opening an account, closing an account, deposit money, transfer money, withdrow money, and loan money from the bank
+A bank simulator built in Java following test-driven development concept.
+It allows users to perform a series of banking actions, including opening different types of accounts, closing an account, depositing money, transfering money, withdrawing money, loaning money from the bank, and displaying a user profile.

 ### Script